 If we distribute cash or other property on our common stock, such distributions will constitute dividends for U.S. federal income tax purposes to the extent paid from our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
 Amounts distributed in excess of our current and accumulated earnings and profits will constitute a return of capital and will first be applied against and reduce a holder's tax basis in our common stock, but not below zero.
-Any distribution in excess of basis will be treated as gain realized on the sale or other disposition of our common stock and will be treated as described in the "Distributions on Our Common Stock" -Gain On Disposition of Our Common Stock" section below.
+Any distribution in excess of basis will be treated as gain realized on the sale or other disposition of our common stock and will be treated as described in the "Distributions on Our Common Stock" section below.